-HOME-HHR grantees hired 3 new Section 3 employees and trained 12 others that were considered Section 3.
+HOME-HHR grantees are encouraged to hire Section 3 employees and train others in the construction industry that are considered Section 3.

 In the ESG program, a number of grantees work with their clients to ensure that they become as self-sufficient as possible through case management and referral to mainstream resources.